Cookie04CZ/GlyphRepair/README.md

 ## Where to find and copy characters

-You may find all the characters you need in once place.
+You may find all the characters you need in one place.
 Type 1 fonts are usually based on legacy character sets, so it could be useful to check your file's metadata for clues what they may be.
 Legacy character sets [varied between languages and operating systems](https://en.wikipedia.org/wiki/Code_page), but usually they're easy to guess.
 In our case, the magazines were authored in a Windows program and therefore they are based on Windows-1250 code page for Central European languages.
 So we simply found a web page with a table of all Windows-1250 characters, like [this one](https://cs.wikipedia.org/wiki/Windows-1250#Mapov%C3%A1n%C3%AD_do_Unik%C3%B3du):

 <p>
 <img width="831" height="804" alt="Windows-1250 character table" src="https://github.com/user-attachments/assets/79ad5665-93a7-4c54-b0c1-54832fb9e08a" />